Jeremiah Johnson (gridiron football): Montreal Alouettes

 On May 21, 2019, Johnson signed with the Montreal Alouettes, the Canadian Football League team that had traded Sutton to BC the previous season.
-Johnson provided depth behind starter and 2019 All-Star William Stanback; in 11 games played, Johnson rushed 89 times for a touchdown and 532 yards for a career-best single-season rate of 6 yards per carry, plus 17 catches for 192 yards and another score, helping Montreal to their first playoff birth in 4 years.
+Johnson provided depth behind starter and 2019 All-Star William Stanback; in 11 games played, Johnson rushed 89 times for a touchdown and 532 yards for a career-best single-season rate of 6 yards per carry, plus 17 catches for 192 yards and another score, helping Montreal to their first playoff berth in 4 years.
 Following the season, Johnson retired, which was seen as a sign that the CFL "middle class" was disappearing for non All-Star veterans and quarterbacks.
 Over 6 seasons in the CFL, Johnson played in 72 games for 4 teams, putting up 3,683 yards and 34 touchdowns on 661 rushes, and catching 179 passes for 1,607 yards and 6 more touchdowns.
 Following his retirement, the Alouettes signed Sutton back, effectively replacing Johnson again.